yanghengtang/tp/docs/UserGuide.md

 ### Deleting a medical condition of a patient : `delete_tag_p`

-Deletes a medical condition to a specified patient in the system.
+Allows you to delete a medical condition from a specified patient in the system.

 Format: `delete_tag_p INDEX t\MEDICAL_CONDITION`